lehins/tutorials/Haskell/containers/containers.md

 ### Operate on data.

-Now that we have our program properly set up most of available functions will correspond to functions that we will try to use on our data, e.g. `lookupEmployee`:
+Now that we have our program properly set up, most of available functions will correspond to functions that we will try to use on our data, e.g. `lookupEmployee`:

 ```haskell